BeltSword & RazorSword

-Light-Weight Class 31″ RazorSword Mono Blade – 31″ long x 1.5″ wide x .042″ thick blade – at 9.5 ounces – a “flexible” class – The .042″ Light Weight is much heavier, thicker, and more rigid than the Feather Weight Class; but nowhere the weight and rigidness of the Apex Predator Series (Below).
+Light-Weight Class 31″ RazorSword Mono Blade – 31″ long x 1.5″ wide x .042″ thick blade – at 9.5 ounces – a “flexible” class – The .042″ Light Weight is much heavier, thicker, and more rigid than the Feather Weight Class; but nowhere the weight and rigidness of the Apex Predator Series or the Laminated Heavy Weights (Below).
 Light Weight blades are thin and flexible…easy to bend, secure, and conceal.
-The extra length and weight gives this blade a distinct advantage over the feather weight class.
+The extra length from the 31″ Light Weight Class gives this blade a distinct advantage over the shorter feather weight class.

 Strengths: Light Weight and Feather Weight Class blades (Just above) are very fast, light, flexible, and very-very easy to bend and secure.
 They are good for all experience levels – including novice.
 These blades are perfect to conceal on snug fitting jeans and pants.
 They are a great defensive weapon and due to their very thin profile; can hold a near razor sharp edge.
-(Some compare it to a massive razor-blade on steroids) Weakness: Definitely not an offensive weapon; they are too light, too thin and too flexible…not a thrusting weapon – unless you are trained on how to safely choke up on the blade…making the blade rigid enough for thrusting.
+(Some compare it to a massive razor-blade on steroids) Weakness: We do not consider this class as an offensive battle weapon; they are too light, too thin and too flexible…not a thrusting weapon – unless you are trained on how to safely choke up on the blade…this class of blade will not be rigid enough for thrusting.

 APEX RazorSword Mono-Blade – Middle to Heavy Weight – Defined